 How to score: give each criterion 0, 1, or 2 points.
-A tool scoring 9–12 is agent-ready for bounded workflows.
+A score of 9–12 means the tool is ready for bounded agent workflows.
 5–8 means useful but fragile.
-0–4 means agents will need heavy human supervision or brittle workarounds.
+0–4 means agents need heavy human supervision or workarounds.

 The scoring rubric